ricksdomein/Chad/README.md

 ```
 That's it.

-## What is CHAD?
+## What is rodenticide?

-CHAD is a script that autoinstalls and autoconfigures a fully-functioning and minimal terminal-and-vim-based Arch Linux environment.
+rodenticide is a script that autoinstalls and autoconfigures a fully-functioning and minimal terminal-and-vim-based Arch Linux environment.

-CHAD can be run on a fresh install of Arch or Artix Linux, and provides you with a fully configured diving-board for work or more customization.
+`INSTALL.sh` can be run on a fresh install of Arch or Artix Linux, and provides you with a fully configured diving-board for work or more customization.